The latest national and international news from BBC Radio 4.

 Roger McGough celebrates the bicentenary of Edward Lear's birth.

-3/3 A tour bus of journalists, writers and artists breaks down on an infamous military highway (R)
+3/3 A bus of journalists and artists breaks down on a notorious military highway to Tbilisi.
+(R)

 News from BBC Radio 4.